ThePalaceProject/architectural-decisions/TEMPLATE.md

 *What is the change that we're proposing and/or doing?
 This may have several subsections giving more detail about the decision.*

+## Alternatives Considered

+*Any alternatives considered any details about why they were set aside.*

 ## Consequences

 *What becomes easier or more difficult to do because of this change?*